 a) A key to the reading – content and division:

-This passage of the Gospel begins with a mention of the Pasch of the Jews and with a request to Pilate (19,31).
-For the Evangelist such an event holds extraordinary importance.
-The centre of the Gospel passage is the piercing of the side whence flow blood and water.
-We should take note of the symbols in this passage: the blood symbolises death and love to the end; the water whence life comes is the symbol of love expressed and communicated.
+This passage of the Gospel begins with a mention of the Pasch of the Jews and with a request to Pilate (19:31).
+For the Evangelist, such an event holds extraordinary importance.
+The center of the Gospel passage is the piercing of the side, whence flow blood and water.
+We should take note of the symbols in this passage: the blood symbolizes death and love to the end; the water, whence life comes, is the symbol of love expressed and communicated.
 In the context of the Pasch, these symbols point to the blood of the Lamb who conquers death, and the water, source that purifies.
 These symbols seek to show that this love (the blood) saves by giving its entire life (water-Spirit).
-That which the Evangelist witnessed, is the basis of faith.
-The passage is organised thus: first the obligation of rest on the festive day which leads to the request made of Pilate that the bodies be taken down (19,31); there follows the scene on the cross when a soldier pierces Jesus’ side (19,32-34); finally the witness of the Evangelist, based on the Law and the Prophets (19,35-37).
+What the Evangelist witnessed is the basis of faith.
+The passage is organized thus: first the obligation of rest on the festive day which leads to the request made of Pilate that the bodies be taken down (19:31); there follows the scene on the cross when a soldier pierces Jesus’ side (19:32-34); and finally the witness of the Evangelist, based on the Law and the Prophets (19:35-37).

-Jesus’ body on the cross, that makes him one with humanity, is, for the Evangelist, God’s sanctuary (2,21).
+Jesus’ body on the cross, that makes Him one with humanity, is, for the Evangelist, God’s sanctuary (2:21).
 The bodies of those crucified could not remain on the cross on the Sabbath, since what was involved was the preparation for the most solemn feast in the Jewish tradition.
-Anyway, this feast will lose its traditional meaning and will be substituted by the celebration of the death and resurrection of Jesus.
+This feast will lose its traditional meaning and will be replaced by the celebration of the death and resurrection of Jesus.

-The soldiers break the legs of those with Jesus, but when they get to Jesus they see «he was already dead, and so instead of breaking his legs…» It is significant that the soldiers break the legs of those crucified with Jesus.
+The soldiers break the legs of those with Jesus, but when they get to Jesus they see “He was already dead, and so instead of breaking His legs…” It is significant that the soldiers break the legs of those crucified with Jesus.
 They are still alive and now that Jesus is dead, they too can die.
-It is as though Jesus, by dying before them, through his death has opened the way for them to the Father and now they can follow him.
-By stating that they did not break the legs of Jesus, the Evangelist seems to be saying: No one can take life from Jesus, because he gave his life of himself (10:17ff; 19:30). «One of the soldiers pierced his side with a lance; and immediately there came out blood and water».
-The reader may be surprised by the action of the soldier since Jesus was already dead.
-What need was there to pierce him?
+It is as though Jesus, by dying before them, through His death, has opened the way for them to the Father and now they can follow Him.
+By stating that they did not break the legs of Jesus, the Evangelist seems to be saying: No one can take life from Jesus, because He gave His life of Himself (10:17ff; 19:30).
+“One of the soldiers pierced His side with a lance; and immediately there came out blood and water.”
+The reader may be surprised by the soldier’s action, since Jesus was already dead.
+What need was there to pierce Him?
 It seems that hostility goes on even after death.
-The piercing with the point of the lance wants to destroy him forever.
+The piercing with the point of the lance wants to destroy Him forever.
 This act of hatred allows Jesus to give the kind of love that produces life.
 This fact is extraordinarily important and contains great wealth of meaning.
-The blood that flows from Jesus’ side symbolises his death, which he accepts so as to save humanity; it is and expression of his glory and of his love to the end (1:14; 13:1); it is the gift of the shepherd for his sheep (10:11); it is the love of the friend who gives his life for his friends (15: 13).
+The blood that flows from Jesus’ side symbolizes His death, which He accepts so as to save humanity; it is and expression of His glory and of His love to the end (1:14; 13:1); it is the gift of the shepherd for his sheep (10:11); it is the love of the friend who gives his life for his friends (15:13).
 This supreme proof of love, which does not withdraw in the face of the suffering of death on a cross, is an object of contemplation for us on this solemnity of the Sacred Heart of Jesus.
-From his pierced side comes love, which love is his and at the same time inseparably that of the Father.
+From His pierced side comes love, which love is His and at the same time inseparably that of the Father.
 The water that comes out also represents the Spirit, source of life.
-The blood and water witness to his love proclaimed and communicated.
-The allusion to the symbols of water and wine at the wedding feast of Cana is evident: the hour has come for Jesus to give the wine of his love.
+The blood and water witness to His love proclaimed and communicated.
+The allusion to the symbols of water and wine at the wedding feast of Cana is evident: the hour has come for Jesus to give the wine of His love.
 Now the definitive wedding has taken place.
-The law of supreme and sincere love (1:17) shown on the cross, echoed in his commandment, «love one another as I have loved you” (13:34), is poured out into the hearts of believers by the Spirit.
-The divine plan of love is fulfilled in Jesus in the outpouring of blood and water (19:28-30); now it is the time for men and women to realise its fulfilment.
-In this fulfilment, we shall be aided by the Spirit that flows from the pierced side of Jesus, transforming us into a new humanity, capable of loving and of becoming children of God (1: 12).
+The law of supreme and sincere love (1:17) shown on the cross, echoed in His commandment, “love one another as I have loved you” (13:34), is poured out into the hearts of believers by the Spirit.
+The divine plan of love is fulfilled in Jesus in the outpouring of blood and water (19:28-30).
+Now is the time for men and women to realize its fulfillment.
+In this fulfillment, we shall be aided by the Spirit that flows from the pierced side of Jesus, transforming us into a new humanity, capable of loving and of becoming children of God (1:12).

 d) The witness of the Evangelist and of Scripture:

-Jesus’ pierced side on the cross is the great sign towards which all the persons mentioned throughout the Gospels converge, but above all, all the readers of today, to whom it is given to understand the full meaning of Jesus’ existence.
+Jesus’ pierced side on the cross is the great sign to which all the people mentioned throughout the Gospels converge, but above all, all the readers of today, to whom it is given to understand the full meaning of Jesus’ existence.
 The passage concerning the pierced side is, for the Evangelist, the key that explains the giving of oneself for the salvation of humanity.
-Even if such a sign may seem paradoxical to the modern reader, in God’s plan it becomes the manifestation of his saving power.
-Could not God have chosen another sign of his saving love?
-Why did he choose the sign of a man sentenced to death and death on a cross?
+Even if such a sign may seem paradoxical to the modern reader, in God’s plan it becomes the manifestation of His saving power.
+Could not God have chosen another sign of His saving love?
+Why did He choose the sign of a man sentenced to death and death on a cross?
 What image of God do we see in this sign?
-God manifests himself solely in generous love capable of giving life.
+God manifests Himself solely in generous love capable of giving life.

 e) A few questions: